Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Finding a genuine grant is challenging in its own right.
 Once you find a couple of grants, you need to write a grant proposal to get the funding.
 You’ll likely get only one shot at a grant application.
 If you fail, it’s back to grant scavenging.

-Writing a grant proposal that reflects your project statement, objectives, and mission but also clearly defines funding reasons is the key to getting the money.
+Writing a grant proposal that reflects your project statement, objectives, and mission, while also clearly defining the funding rationale, is the key to getting the money.
 As such, it is the greatest challenge you’ll face.

 But depending on the grant type, grant writing can take up to 100 hours, and a grant writer can cost anything from $40 to $200 per hour.